FREE Case Evaluation

 Penalties for Gun Charge Convictions in Philadelphia

-In the Commonwealth, a conviction for unlawful possession, use, manufacturing, or selling a firearm depends on the circumstances.
+In the Commonwealth, a conviction for unlawful discharge, possession, manufacturing, or selling a firearm depends on the circumstances.
 If you are barred from owning a firearm, you could be convicted of a first degree misdemeanor, which could result in up to five years in prison.
 Otherwise, you may face a third degree misdemeanor conviction with up to one year in jail.

 A conviction for possessing prohibited weapons in the Commonwealth is a first degree misdemeanor.
 You may receive up to five years in prison.